Nikita Mirzani: Personal life

-In 2006, Nikita married a man known only as Nasseru, who she later claimed was the son of a prominent member of the House of Representatives (DPR).
-They were divorced in 2007, with Nikita subsequently claiming her husband was temperamental and a drug addict.
-From this marriage, Nikita had a daughter Laura Meizani Nasseru Asry, nicknamed Loly, born in 2007.
+In 2006, Nikita Mirzani married a man known only as Nasseru, who she later claimed was the son of a prominent member of the House of Representatives (DPR).
+They were divorced in 2007, with Nikita Mirzani subsequently claiming her husband was temperamental and a drug addict.
+From this marriage, Nikita Mirzani had a daughter Laura Meizani Nasseru Asry, nicknamed Loly, born in 2007.

-In 2012, Nikita revealed she had been having an affair with actor and comedian Indra Birowo for almost a year, until Indra's wife found out.
+In 2012, Nikita Mirzani revealed she had been having an affair with actor and comedian Indra Birowo for almost a year, until Indra's wife found out.

-On 11 October 2013, Nikita married Sajad Ukra, a New Zealand citizen who was 10 years her senior.
-He was born in Iraq, grew up in England and worked as a banker in Singapore.
-Two months after the wedding, Nikita on 24 December 2013 filed for divorce at South Jakarta Religious Court, but on 15 January 2014, she withdrew her divorce application, and her lawyer said the marital problem had been resolved.
-On 14 April 2014, Nikita again filed for divorce at South Jakarta Religious Court.
-The first hearing did not commence until 13 October 2014 because Sajad Ukra was employed and domiciled abroad.
-On 16 February 2015, South Jakarta Religious Court granted Nikita a divorce from Sajad Ukra.
-In 2014, Nikita gave birth to a child named Azka Raqila Ukra.

-In February 2018, Nikita announced she had married entrepreneur Dipo Latief, the son of Suharto-era manpower minister and tycoon Abdul Latief.
+In February 2018, Nikita Mirzani announced she had married entrepreneur Dipo Latief, the son of Suharto era manpower minister and tycoon Abdul Latief.
 One month later, Nikita denied the marriage was serious.
-On 16 July 2018, Nikita applied for a marriage and divorce, only to withdraw her application on 24 October 2018.
+On 16 July 2018, Nikita Mirzani applied for a marriage and divorce, only to withdraw her application on 24 October 2018.
 The couple had one child, Arkana Mawardi, born in 2019.
-Nikita filed again for marriage and divorce on 29 November 2019.
+Nikita Mirzani filed again for marriage and divorce on 29 November 2019.
 The marriage and divorce were granted by South Jakarta Religious Court on 7 October 2019.
 Nikita's lawyer said the marriage and divorce were necessary so that the couple's child would be legitimate and so that Dipo would have to pay "hundreds of millions" of rupiah in child support.
 Dipo appealed the legality of the marriage at the Supreme Court but lost his appeal.
-Nikita was later convicted of assaulting Dipo.
+Nikita Mirzani was later convicted of assaulting Dipo Latief.